soulfind-dev/soulfind/README.md

 # Soulfind

-Soulseek server software written in D
+Soulseek server implementation in D

-Note that Soulfind exists for testing, and should not be used in production.
+Note that Soulfind exists for local testing, and should not be used in production.

 ## Building